grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 They waited.
 It took maybe twenty minutes for Chips to give a report.
 She called Percy down to the navigation table.

 "Fuckin' look here," said Chips "I tracked the fuckers down from where we first fuckin' heard 'em.
-They shot right to the last location we were running the fuckin' diesels... a few fucking miles behind us now.
+They shot right to the last location we were running the fuckin' diesel... a few fucking miles behind us now.
 But, after they submerged, they didn't fuckin' turn to follow us, they turned the other fucking way, and then kept turning."
 Chips marked out their path in a circle away from them on the chart.

 "Fucking search pattern eh?"
 Said Percy.